SQFvm/runtime/tests/ReadMe.md

 implementation (or straight copied) for your own Test-Framework using SQF-VM.

-Due to features like `assertException` expecting runtime-errors and Arma not being able to handle theese, this test-framework can be deemed as incompatible to Arma.
+Due to features like `assertException` expecting runtime-errors and Arma not being able to handle these, this test-framework can be deemed as incompatible to Arma.

 ## Executing Tests ##

-To run theese tests, start SQF-VM with the following commands:
+To run these tests, start SQF-VM with the following commands:

 `-a -i tests/config.cpp -i tests/runTests.sqf`